-Formed in 1986 and formerly called BRE Bank, mBank is the fourth largest universal banking group in Poland in terms of total assets and loans.
-It also ranks fifth in terms of deposits as of 2016.
-The group provides a wide range of banking and financial solutions including retail, corporate and investment banking, leasing, factoring, insurance, wealth management, corporate finance, and advisory services.
+Formed in 1986 and formerly called BRE Bank, mBank is the sixth-largest universal banking group in Poland in terms of total assets and loans.
+The group provides a wide range of banking and financial solutions, including retail, corporate and investment banking, leasing, factoring, insurance, wealth management, corporate finance, and advisory services.

 ING Bank Śląski

-Founded in 1990, Bank Millennium provides banking and financial services to over 1.6 million personal customers and 13,000 corporate customers.
-It oversees 360 branches and utilizes the latest technologies for online, phone and mobile banking.
+Founded in 1989, Bank Millennium provides banking and financial services to over 1.6 million personal customers and 13,000 corporate customers.
+It oversees 702 branches and utilizes the latest technologies for online, phone, and mobile banking.
 In 1989, Bank Millennium was established as Bank Inicjatyw Gospodarczych BIG SA.
 In 1997, it merged with Bank Gdański SA and launched the Millennium retail service network in the following year.

 Getin Noble Bank

-Polish bank Citi Handlowy or Bank Handlowy (BHW) was founded in 1870, making it one of the oldest banks in Poland and also in Europe.
+Polish bank Citi Handlowy or Bank Handlowy (BHW) was founded in 1870, making it one of Poland’s oldest banks and in Europe.
 It is the tenth-largest bank in the country and ranks 18th in terms of the number of branches.
 Headquartered in the Jabłonowski Palace, Citi Handlowy is owned by Citigroup, hence the name.
 It was created in 2001 after the merger between Bank Handlowy and Citibank (Poland) SA.